Even if you're not on a high income, you can grow your super faster by getting a little boost from the Government.

 - you have not held a temporary resident visa at any time during the financial year,

-If you're not eligible for Government co-contribution, you could still get some great financial benefits through salary sacrifice.
+If you're not eligible for Government co-contribution, you could still get some great financial benefits through salary sacrifice, or if you claim a tax deduction.

 How do I make contributions?